-- Accountability & performativity
+- Accountability and performativity

 - Markets and school choice

-- Competition & reforming school practices
+- Competition and reforming school practices

-- Reforming parents and inequality
+- Responsibilisation: reforming parents and communities

-- Critical pedagogies for social justice
+- Critical pedagogies for educational justice

-- Rethinking cultural diversity
+- Religious and cultural diversity

-You don't have to enrol in this subject if you have completed EDP310 Curriculum and Culture as they are considered equivalents.
+You should not enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

-No special requirements
+No additional requirements